Blazer9001/blazer9001.github.io/_posts/2023-08-26-google-hates-me.md

 ## why does google hate me

-Arrrghh so I'm setting up an email alias for this site, so I can eventually use `blazer@blazeriscool.dev` as a thing people can stick in the [eternal void of hell](/eternalvoidofhell)
+Arrrghh so I'm setting up an email alias for this site, so I can eventually use `blazer@blazeriscool.dev` as a thing I can stick in the [eternal void of hell](/eternalvoidofhell)

 <br>